roundups

 Pick by Workflow

-General Q&A / brainstormingMicrosoft CopilotNo signup needed, GPT-4 powered
+General Q&A / brainstormingMicrosoft Copilot, ChatGPT (free tier)No signup needed (Copilot), GPT-4 powered

-Long document analysis (PDFs, contracts)Claude200K context window, fewer hallucinations
+Long document analysis (PDFs, contracts)Claude, ChatGPT (with file upload)200K vs 128K context, fewer hallucinations

-Generate music for contentSunoFull songs with vocals, 10/day
+Generate music for contentSuno, Udio, Stable AudioFull songs with vocals, daily limits

-Code completion in your editorCodeium / WindsurfUnlimited autocomplete, no daily cap
+Code completion in your editorCodeium, Windsurf, Tabnine (free tier)Unlimited autocomplete, no daily cap

 🤖 AI Chatbots & Assistants